MicrosoftDocs/entra-docs/docs/global-secure-access/concept-traffic-dashboard.md

 ## Prerequisites

-To view the Global Secure Access dashboard, you must have:
+To view the Global Secure Access dashboard (preview), you must have:

 - A **Global Secure Access Administrator** role in Microsoft Entra ID.
 - A Microsoft Entra ID P1 license.
 If needed, you can [purchase licenses or get trial licenses](https://aka.ms/azureadlicense).